 The average American spends about 90% or the majority of their lives indoors, consuming 11,000 liters of air per day.
 With every breath, we inhale the good, the bad and the ugly – making air quality and purification an essential, crucial step for safeguarding health and well-being.

 Poor air quality can lead to respiratory health concerns and symptoms including, coughing, wheezing, shortness of breath, pneumonia, emphysema, bronchitis, heart failure, respiratory infection and reduced or impaired lung function.
-Individuals with asthma, heart disease and COPD, are most affected by poor air quality, making healthy air quality an essential to better quality of life.
+Individuals with asthma, heart disease, and COPD, are most affected by poor air quality, making healthy air quality essential to a better quality of life.

 From spring to fall, families enjoy time outdoors, yet frigid temperatures across the country during the winter months force many to spend more time indoors.

 With it being Lung Cancer Awareness Month and considering our previous article on lung health with the Mesothelioma + Asbestos Awareness Center, we’re sharing some common household carcinogens and airborne pollutants to be aware of this holiday season.
 Read on to learn what the necessary steps are to safeguarding your home from these hazardous contaminants.